jeffschoonover416/jeffschoonover.dev-source/posts/2020/12/concept-data-model-tag.md

 ![data model with tags added](https://res.cloudinary.com/dmntqdxsy/image/upload/v1607055152/jsdevblog/2020Dec/20201202-data-model-router-step-link-template-tag_ftcja6.png)
 <br>

-I want to be able to group my tags into categories, and those categories should probably have sub-categories (although I myself do not need sub-categories).
+I want to be able to group my tags into categories, and those categories should have sub-categories.
 To handle that I introduce another superset as a generalization:
 ![data model with tag categories](https://res.cloudinary.com/dmntqdxsy/image/upload/v1607394390/jsdevblog/2020Dec/20201207-data-model-router-step-link-template-tag-category_oawarl.png)
 <br>